-Participants spent two nights in the National Capital region, and participated in excursions to commemorate Canada’s 150, including a bilingual tour of Parliament Hill as well as a scavenger hunt throughout Ottawa’s downtown core.
+Participants spent two nights in Ottawa, and participated in excursions, including a bilingual tour of Parliament Hill as well as a bilingual walking tour of Ottawa’s downtown core.

 CPF National sends a final thank you to all participants, parents, judges, sponsors and volunteers that were able to join us for the weekend.
 Your support is instrumental not only in the success of the Concours d’art oratoire but also in the continued promotion of linguistic duality across Canada.

 Canadian Parents for French would like to thank Air Canada for their support by providing a special rate for the travel costs of the participants this year.